skylineo/Accepted-Conference-Journal-Paper-List/Autonomous Driving.md

 |---------|---------|---------|
 |A deep learning framework for modelling left-turning vehicle behaviour considering diagonal-crossing motorcycle conflicts at mixed-flow intersections|To model vehicle turning behaviour, we present a novel interaction-aware deep-learning framework.
 Firstly, a Long Short-Term Memory (LSTM) based network is employed to encode vehicle historical motion features.
 Then, each vehicle’s potential target lanes are identified with a probabilistic method, followed by a pooling module that extracts and summarizes intention features.
 Thirdly, Graph Attention Network (GAT) and a synthesized network are introduced to model vehicle-vehicle interaction and vehicle-motorcycle interaction respectively.
 Finally, multiple kinds of obtained features are sent to a LSTM based decoder module to generate future displacement and body orientation.|partc 2021|
 |A Bayesian inference based adaptive lane change prediction model|This paper aims to build a lane change prediction model for surrounding vehiclesl to adapt to the change of road and traffic environment based on machine learning methods.
 The lane change prediction model contains a basic model and an adaptive model: the basic model is a long short-term memory (LSTM) based prediction model which reflects the decision-making mode for drivers; the adaptive prediction model embeds an adaptive decision threshold on the basic model, and the threshold updates by Bayesian Inference method on time.|partc 2021|
+|Predicting time-varying, speed-varying dilemma zones using machine learning and continuous vehicle tracking|This paper proposes an innovative framework of predicting driver behavior under varying
+dilemma zone conditions.A linear SVM was used to extract through vehicles from all approaching vehicles detected from radar sensors.
+A hierarchical clustering method was utilized to classify different traffic patterns by time-of-day.
+Finally, driver behavior prediction models were developed using three machine learning techniques (i.e., linear SVM, polynomial SVM, and ANN) widely adopted for binary classification problems to predicts drivers’ stop-or-go decision.|partc 2021|
 | Towards explainable motion prediction using heterogeneous graph representations | 行1单元 | partc 2023 |
 | Real-time forecasting of driver-vehicle dynamics on 3D roads: A deep-learning framework leveraging Bayesian optimisation | 行2单元 | partc 2023 |
 | Dynamic-learning spatial-temporal Transformer network for vehicular trajectory prediction at urban intersections | 行3单元 | partc 2023 |